-The mental health liaison, Julie Patterson, can be reached at 254-442-4852 or ipatterson@cisco.esc14.net and can provide further information regarding these procedures as well as educational materials on identifying risk factors, accessing resources for treatment or support on- and off-campus, and accessing available student accommodations provided on campus.
+The mental health liaison Julie Patterson, can be reached at 254-442-4852 or jpatterson@cisco.esc14.net

+The mental health liaison can provide further information regarding these procedures as well as educational materials on identifying risk factors, accessing resources for treatment or support on and off campus, and accessing available student accommodations provided on campus.

-For further information, see Mental Health Support on page 76.
+For further information, see Mental Health Support on page 69.